-Microsoft Bookings, a self-service scheduling tool, will be made available as an Office 365 web app in mid-May to all Office 365 E3 and E5 customers.
-Microsoft Bookings makes it easier for your users to manage appointments both inside and outside of your organization.
+Microsoft Bookings, a self-service scheduling tool, will be made available as an Office 365 web app in mid-May to all your Office 365 E3 and E5 customers.
+Microsoft Bookings makes it easier for your customers users to manage appointments both inside and outside of their organization.
 With this update, Bookings will transition from an add-in to an integral part of Office 365.

 • Administrators can turn Microsoft Bookings off for their organization.